 …or “How a ‘$25’ PC actually costs you $500!!!1“

-“Raspberry Pi is a scam!
-People are finally talking about this.
+“Raspberry Pi is a SCAM!
+People are finally talking about this!
 They call it a $25 computer, but it’s not.
-Once you add the extras you need to make it a computer it mounts up.
-Here is a breakdown:
+Once you add the extras you need to make it a computer it mounts up HUGELY.
+Here is an actual cost breakdown:

 - You need a monitor of some kind.
 The Raspberry Pi DOES NOT COME with a monitor.
 A decent monitor will cost you $100!
 Already that is $100 on top of the cost.

 - You need a flash drive.
 This thing DOES NOT EVEN come with a drive.
 You need a good one apparently which will probably cost you $30

 - You need a keyboard.
 That’s another $15-20